ap0llo/changelog/docs/configuration.md

 The *Tag Patterns* setting controls how versions are read from a git repository's tags.
-The setting defines a list of regular expressions that are used go extract the version from the tag name.
+The setting defines a list of regular expressions that are used to extract the version from the tag name.
 All regular expressions must define a `version` sub-expression which matches the version.
 The matched value must be a valid [semantic version](https://semver.org/).